tuxtof/signer-ca/README.md

-This fork allow signing of kubernetes.io/legacy-unknown request
+This fork allow signing csr request with kubernetes.io/legacy-unknown signer.
+This is usefull for distribution which for security reasons don't implement kube-controller-manager signing feature and remove CA from the hosts himself.

 # signer-ca